 The couple’s artworks and furniture provided a starting point for the home, and colour became key to creating an eclectic yet cohesive backdrop for their collection of art, furniture and other pieces.
 As Zoe and Benedict showed us a selection of their artworks, and Zoe sent through references for colour inspiration, the townhouse evolved into an immersive palette with each room painted a different hue influenced by their artworks.

-Unlike the other approaches, in this home there were no designated artworks for each room.
+Unlike the other approaches, in the Tonal Terrace there were no designated artworks for each room.
 Rather the pieces provided inspiration, and now Zoe and Benedict display, acquire and move their artworks to suit the colour and desired mood for the room.
-Creating a home that allows for personal expression, instead of imprinting a prescribed aesthetic, allows for versatility and change and means that Zoe and Benedict’s home and art collection can continue to evolve together.
+Creating a home that allows for personal expression, instead of imprinting a prescribed aesthetic, allows for versatility and change, and means that Zoe and Benedict’s home and art collection can continue to evolve together.

 Hawthorn House

-Gareth and Richard have a fantastic collection of art and books and are serious eye for design.
-When they approached us with their brief to transform their home and merge it with their garden, they also provided extensive reference images of artworks, sculptures, furniture pieces and other designs that interested them – beyond what they owned.
+Gareth and Richard have a fantastic collection of art and books, and a serious eye for design.
+When they approached us with their brief to transform their home and merge it with their garden, they also provided extensive reference images of artworks, sculptures, furniture pieces and other designs that interested them; beyond what they owned.

-We loved creating unique and unexpected homes for all these incredible clients.
-They were highly interested and knowledgeable about art, design, architecture and furniture, and had impressive collections and life stories.
-We believe our homes should be an expression of our clients’ interests and experiences and a window into their personalities.
-This allows us to create a highly individual and personal home that’s a true representation of our clients who live there.
+Everyone at our interior architecture studio loved creating unique and unexpected homes for all of these incredible clients.
+They were highly interested and knowledgeable about art, design, architecture and furniture and had impressive collections and life stories.
+We believe the homes we create should be an expression of our clients’ interests and experiences, and a window into their personalities.
+This allows us to create a highly individual and personal home that’s a true representation of the individuals who live there.

 Watch a video with our Mazarine clients Gautham and Sreeja